10 Innovative Content Marketing Trends 2019

 Tip: Set a goal for your employees to create content once a week.
 Motivate them that they don’t need to be a writer to write content.
 Simply sharing tips and stories of their work will do the trick.
 By doing this, you are increasing the scope of reaching a broad range of targeted audience.

-You need 3 kinds of tools
+3 kinds of tools to fuel your growth

 - Tools to add in your products or services